mscastillo/GEOcrawler/README.md

 ### How I use it?

 Run `geocrawler` with the `-g` option to retrieve all the samples in a given series.
-For eaxmple:
+For instances:

 ```bash
 geocrawler -g GSE48086